jake-young-dev/go-install-script/README.md

 <br />

 # Benchmarks
-Benchmarks are pulled using git action runner timestamps and do not include the setup-go teardown time.
+Benchmarks are pulled using git action runner timestamps and includes the setup-go teardown time.
 | Install Method | Time to Run |
 | - | - |
 | go.sh | 3s |